Pokémon—Zoroark: Master of Illusions: Story

 Crown City once existed in perfect harmony with the forest.
 Twenty years ago, a man named Grings Kodai absorbed the Time Ripple, created by the time-travelling Pokémon visiting the city, Celebi, to gain the power to see into the future.
 This caused nearly all of the city's greenery to die.
 With his power, Kodai became a successful businessman and controlled the mainstream media.
 Over time, the people and Pokémon worked together to bring the city back to life.

 In the present, when his visions begin to fail, Kodai plans to absorb the power of the ripple, once again destroying the city's greenery, before the ripple disappears.
-He captures the Pokémon Zoroark and the Zorua she takes care of, and transports them across the sea on Kodai's aircraft headed to Crown City.
-Zorua uses its illusion powers to escape.
-The Pokémon trainers Ash Ketchum, Dawn, and Brock find Zorua in the forest outside the city and accompany him to Crown City to reunite him with Zoroark.
+He captures the Pokémon Zoroark and the Zorua she takes care of, and transports them across the sea on Kodai's aircraft headed to Crown City; Zorua uses its illusion powers to escape.
+Pokémon trainers Ash Ketchum, Dawn, and Brock find Zorua in the forest outside the city and accompany him to Crown City to reunite him with Zoroark.

 Kodai unleashes the imprisoned Zoroark upon the city, showing her a video pretending to hold Zorua as a hostage.
-Zoroark uses her illusion powers to take the form of Entei, Raikou, and Suicune, the guardian protectors of the city in ancient times, scaring the townsfolk.
+Zoroark uses her illusion powers to take the form of the Legendary Pokémon Entei, Raikou, and Suicune, the guardian protectors of the city in ancient times, scaring the townsfolk.
 Kodai and his secretary Rowena manipulate the footage to fabricate news that Zoroark is evil and causing the guardian protectors to rampage, and orders the city to be sealed off while he searches for the Time Ripple in secret.
 Ash, Dawn, Brock, and Zorua meet Karl, a local journalist investigating Kodai.
 Karl leads them into the sealed-off part of the city through a sewer.
-Kodai has his henchman Goone recapture Zoroark, and has a vision that Ash, Dawn, Brock, Karl, and Rowena will stop him.
+Kodai has his henchman, Goone, recapture Zoroark, and has a vision that Ash, Dawn, Brock, Karl, and Rowena will stop him.